xcp-ng/xcp-ng-org/docs/storage.md

 This is at this moment the only way to connect to Ceph with no modifications of dom0, it's possible to create multiple Ceph iSCSI gateways following this: <https://docs.ceph.com/docs/master/rbd/iscsi-target-cli/>

 Ceph iSCSI gateway node(s) sits outside dom0, probably another Virtual or Physical machine.
 The packages referred in the URL are to be installed on iSCSI gateway node(s).
-For XCP-ng dom0, no modifications are needed as it would use LVMoISCSISR (lvmoiscsi) driver to access the iSCSI LUN presented by these gateways.
+For XCP-ng dom0, no modifications are needed as it would use LVMoISCSISR (`lvmoiscsi`) driver to access the iSCSI LUN presented by these gateways.

-For some reason the chap authentication between gwcli and XCP-ng doesn't seem to be working, so it's recommended to disable it (in case you use no authentication a dedicated network for storage should be used to ensure some security).
+For some reason the chap authentication between `gwcli` and XCP-ng doesn't seem to be working, so it's recommended to disable it (in case you use no authentication a dedicated network for storage should be used to ensure some security).

-IMPORTANT: User had many weird glitches with iSCSI connection via ceph gateway in lab setup (3 gateways and 3 paths on each host) after several days of using it.
+IMPORTANT: User had many weird glitches with iSCSI connection via Ceph gateway in lab setup (3 gateways and 3 paths on each host) after several days of using it.
 So please keep in mind that this setup is experimental and unstable.
 This would have to be retested on recent XCP-ng.

 ### Ceph RBD